-Since founding the Company in 1992, Dr. Freer has served as the Chairman of the Board and a director of the Company.
+Since co-founding the Company in 1992, Dr. Freer has served as a director of the Company and he served as the Chairman of the Board up until September of 2008.
 He assumed the role of Chief Operating Officer in 2002.
 From 1975 until 1997, Dr. Freer was employed in the Department of Pharmacology and Toxicology at Virginia Commonwealth University ("VCU"), first as an Associate Professor and then a full Professor.
 In addition, from 1988 through 1995, Dr. Freer was first Director and then Chair of the Biomedical Engineering Program.
-From 1996 through 1997, Dr. Freer served as Professor in VCU's Department of Biochemistry and Molecular Biophysics.
+From 1996 through 1997, Dr. Freer served as a Professor in VCU's Department of Biochemistry and Molecular Biophysics.
 Dr. Freer received a bachelor's degree in Biology from Marist College and a doctorate degree in Pharmacology from Columbia University.